Brazilian Landmarks - 30 Famous Landmarks in Brazil

 This Brazilian landmark area is known for its wine production, an activity not traditionally associated with Brazil.
-Found in Bento Gonçalves in the state of Rio Grande do Sul, Vale dos Vinhedos (the valley of the vineyards) features multiple vineyards producing a range of wines, with sparkling wines being a specialty.
+Located in Bento Gonçalves in the state of Rio Grande do Sul, Vale dos Vinhedos (the valley of the vineyards) features multiple vineyards producing a range of wines, with sparkling wines being a specialty.

-The area features many Italian influences, including wine production.
+The area features Italian influences, including wine production.
 These influences date back to the late 1800s when Italian immigrants settled in the area.

-Visitors to Vale dos Vinhedos can partake in many tours.
+Visitors to Vale dos Vinhedos can partake in tours.
 These will take you to vineyards in the area, allowing you to learn more about them and, of course, do some wine tasting.

-You'll also get to take in the beautiful landscape, which resembles the Italian countryside and eat at many incredible local restaurants.
+You'll also get to take in the beautiful landscape, which resembles the Italian countryside, and eat at many incredible local restaurants.

 Iguazu Falls, Foz do Iguaçu, Paraná

 Iguazu Falls are one of the major landmarks in Brazil.
-The falls are a series of 272 waterfalls and are found on the Iguazu River.
+The falls are a series of 272 waterfalls and are located on the Iguazu River.
 The river and waterfalls are located in the Brazilian city of Foz do Iguaçu on the border between Brazil and Argentina.

 The falls are some of the world's largest and most extensive, featuring more individual waterfalls than any other series of falls.
 They were officially named a UNESCO World Heritage Site in 1984 and were declared a site of Exceptional Universal Value in 2013.